Counterfeits, know how to spot them

 We travel often to coin, currency & stamp shows locally and across the eastern US to shop, sell and network with other dealers and enthusiasts.
 Face to face is the best way to buy and sell.
 There are always good conversations with those who share your interests.

 Those shows we rent a booth at are the best outlet for your coins.
 We rent tables at no less then two a month.
 Online auctions are another avenue but the fees take a big bite.
 We prefer the face to face at these shows and guarantee all we sell to be genuine.
-US gold and silver sell themselves.
-Ancients will also do well but foreign coinage, even precious metals, are a hard sell unless it is a true rarity.
+US gold and silver normally sell themselves when the market is on the rise.

 Bullion, Should I Invest?

 Our expertise does not extend to investment counseling nor would we presume to do so.
 But, should a portion of our savings or investments be in bullion as a hedge against the inevitable devaluation of our money?
 We believe so and most financial experts share this opinion.
-Gold and silver has always been and always will be of value due to the difficulty and expense in procuring its finite supply, its usefulness in electronics, industries and our perception of it.
+Gold and silver has always been and always will be of value due to the difficulty and expense in procuring its finite supply, its usefulness in electronics, other industries and our perception of its value.
+As I write, silver melt value is $58.27 (12/5/2025)